Senipah/VBA-Better-Array/docs/api/methods/ParseFromString.md

 : `BetterArray` / `Object`

 Description
-: The current instance of the BetterArray object with the values from the `sourceString` argument stored in the internal array.
+: The current instance of the BetterArray object with the values from the `SourceString` argument stored in the internal array.

 ## Example